skhirifarouk/technical_test_rms/Readme.md

 - Database : MySQL 8.0

 # Installation
-Launch "docker-compose up" in command prompt on the directory.
+Launch "docker-compose up --build" in command prompt on the directory.
 This will deploy the project using configuration in docker-compose.yml